 One of the most common responses I hear from job seekers is that they never hear back from employers regarding their job applications.
 Sometimes it takes months to get a decent job.
 Below are some basic suggestions that I recommend you implement asap.
-1. Have a Target Strategy It is very important that you have a target employer strategy.
-Company's give a lot of preference to candidates coming from the same or similar industry and who have dealt with their product or service.
+1. Have a Target Strategy You must have a target employer strategy.
+Companies give a lot of preference to candidates coming from the same or similar industry and who have dealt with their product or service.
 This means, if you have worked in a bank, then banks or financial institutions will be your targeted employers.
 If you have worked with a compressor manufacturer then other rotating equipment manufacturers or distributors will be your target employer.

 Draw a list of your targeted companies by a simple "google search", then focus on your new targets to start with.
 Competitor companies will be the best bet.
 Stay focused on targeted searches.